-The State is willing to consider other revenue enhancing services proposed by the offeror that are recreation-related and benefit the public's use and enjoyment of the park.
+The State is willing to consider other revenue enhancing services proposed by the offeror that are recreation related and benefit the public's use and enjoyment of the facility.
 All services to be provided must be identified in the offeror's proposal.

-At a minimum, camping and day use activities must be provided.
-All additional business conducted in the park must be related to the park and outdoor recreation.
-Retail sales (excluding Alcoholic Beverages), equipment rentals, and food/beverage services (excluding Alcoholic Beverages) are examples of other business activities that may be proposed.
-Offerors should specify in their proposal the additional types and dollar amounts of the services they intend to provide, as well as any additional business activities they intend to pursue, for consideration by the State.
+At a minimum, boat launching, day use activities, and overnight camping must be provided.
+All additional business conducted in the facility must be related to the facility and outdoor recreation.
+Offerors should specify in their proposal the additional type(s) and fee schedule for the additional services they would like to provide, as well as any additional on-site business activities they intend to pursue, for consideration by the State.
+However, the contract will specifically prohibit the sale of any type of alcoholic beverages, firearms, ammunition, tobacco and marijuana products on the premises.